Earth Day 2025

 Photo by Jong Marshes on Unsplash

 We have a limited amount of time to turn it around.
-I encourage you to read up on the issues, watch documentaries3, and follow or join organizations dedicated to changing human actions so that you can learn all you can.
+I encourage you to read up on the issues, watch documentaries and follow or join organizations dedicated to changing human actions so that you can learn all you can.

 Make changes in your own life and reduce overconsumption where you can.
 If you’re able to install solar panels, new windows in your home, or purchase an electric car, I encourage you!
 Many of those larger changes are sometimes cost-prohibitive, so do what you can.
 We need to pressure companies and the government to normalize renewable energy items.
 This will make them more accessible and attainable.
 If we can greatly reduce our overall consumption levels, that will have a huge effect and positively alter the future.
 And maybe we can save ourselves.